What To Do After A Car Accident Not Your Fault No Insurance?

 - Medical bills, records, and other related expenses

 - Printed photographs as well as the flash drive of any digital photos

 - Letters received from insurance companies, lawyers, and others related to the accident

 - Other accident-related documentation

-File them according to type so that everything is easier to locate accident-related documents quickly when you’re asked for them or need to review.
+File them according to type so that it is easier to locate accident-related documents quickly when you’re asked for them or need to review them.
 It also makes it easy to carry with you to your attorney’s office.

 9).
 Clauson Law Has Been Helping People Like You For Over 10 Years